Spice Up Your Jambalaya Recipe

 I like to knead in dried fruits such as raisins and mixed candied fruits.

 Place a small plastic baby in the dough before baking.
-The person who gets the piece of cake with the baby gets to be king or queen for the day and has to host the next celebration.
+The person who gets the piece of cake with the baby gets to be king or queen for the day and has to host the next celebration or provide the Kings Cake the next year.

 Ingredients